pyrohost/pyrodactyl/README.md

 - We do not recommend using Hyper-V as your virtualization layer.
 If your vagrant installation asks you for a password, this is because you used Hyper-V. The password will be your Windows password.

 > [!CAUTION]
 > We do not recommend installing packages via pnpm.
-Although it is entirely possible to run and build pyrodactyl solely with pnpm, pnpm is incompatible with our build chunking strategy that allows pyrodactyl to load so quickly.
+Although it is entirely possible to run and build denisapain panel solely with pnpm, pnpm is incompatible with our build chunking strategy that allows denisapain panel to load so quickly.

 ## Star History